sky-uk/kafka-configurator/README.md

                            Session and connection timeout for Zookeeper
 ```

-The `config` block in the topic configuration file accepts any valid [topic-level configuration](https://kafka.apache.org/documentation/#topic-config).
-We let Kafka validate these configurations for us so we don't have to explicitly support each topic-level configuration.

-Example topic configuration file:
+The topic configuration file has the following format:
 ```yaml
 topic1:
   partitions: 10